-The presence of hypermobility may mediate the relationship between neurodivergence and chronic pain in FM.
+The presence of hypermobility may mediate the relationship between neurodivergence and chronic pain in FM[18].
 Psychological distress in early life is suggested as a predisposing factor for chronic pain, especially if adverse childhood experiences (ACEs) included lack of parental support or validation which may produce personality traits resembling those seen in neurodivergence [11][22].
 As the present study demonstrated, females are disproportionately overrepresented within these pain populations, in contrast to the distribution of neurodivergent conditions in the community where diagnosis in males is more common, perhaps due to underdiagnosis in younger females.
 Many females obtain their diagnosis of neurodivergence during their teenage years or in early adulthood, while males are often diagnosed at an earlier age.
 Further research should focus on screening for neurodivergent conditions among patients referred to services for the management of chronic pain so that appropriate support and intervention can be offered.
 The association between FM and neurodivergent conditions is under-appreciated by many clinicians working in these areas and the promotion of greater awareness and understanding of the overlap between these conditions would benefit patients and clinicians alike.
 This study is very relevant to today's society where many young people are struggling with their identity.
 Pain in all its manifestations can be associated with this process, and it is important for health-care professionals to recognise this.
 Understanding how best to respond to young people's emotional and social issues is fundamental to providing an efficient and cost-effective health system.

-This is a small study with significant limitations which include the fact that all data relied on self-reporting and that reported diagnoses were not independently verified.
+Power calculations prior to the study were performed and the results used to guide the study design.
+Despite small numbers, the results were highly significant, supporting the validity of this approach.
+However, we acknowledge that this is a small study with significant limitations which include the fact that all data relied on self-reporting and that reported diagnoses were not independently verified.
 The lack of an objective determination of each diagnosis limits the results' internal and external validity.
 This could have led to an overestimate of the prevalence of neurodivergence, FM or hypermobility because of greater awareness of these conditions within affected families.
 By contrast, it is also possible that the reported prevalence estimates may be an underestimate, as not all relatives would have undergone diagnostic assessment for their symptoms, which may not have yet evolved in younger family members.